clearwater/octopress/source/_posts/2012-11-08-controlling-an-adafruit-spi-oled-with-a-raspberry-pi.markdown

 This test code uses the 5x7 bitmap font from the [Adafruit GFX library](https://github.com/adafruit/Adafruit-GFX-Library/blob/master/glcdfont.c) scaled to x2 and x3.
-I have not added any spacing between characters either.
 It works, but __Steve Jobs would not approve!__  It isn't taking advantage of the very high resolution of these lovely little displays.
 Larger fonts with kerning would be a great addition.